ArulPrakassam/React-Task-Management-Dashboard/README.md

 ### context.jsx

-In context.jsx, we are getting the values from localstorage, if localstorage has no values then we will get from the data.js filter.
+In context.jsx, we are getting the data from localstorage for first time, if localstorage has no data then we will get data from the data.js file and after we save the data in local storage also.

-Here we are using two states, one for showing the data to user (displayedTasks) and other for updating the user tasks when we do make a creation or edit or updation of tasks (userTasks).
+Here we are using two states, one for showing the data to user (displayedTasks) and other for updating the user tasks (userTasks) when we do a creation or edit or updation of tasks.

 displayedTasks will be used for filtering data and rendering in the UI screen.